jrha/ssp/README.md

 ------------
 If for some reason you don't want the player to update statistics in the library, run with `--passive`, this is probably only useful if you are testing something.
+Album Mode will play one track forever in passive mode as it relies on track statistics.